MicrosoftDocs/azure-dev-docs/articles/terraform/create-k8s-cluster-with-aks-applicationgateway-ingress.md

 1. Enter values for the top level keys.

-    - `verbosityLevel`: Sets the verbosity level of the AGIC logging infrastructure.
-See [Logging Levels](https://github.com/Azure/application-gateway-kubernetes-ingress/blob/463a87213bbc3106af6fce0f4023477216d2ad78/docs/troubleshooting.md#logging-levels) for possible values.
+    - `verbosityLevel`: Verbosity level of the AGIC logging infrastructure.
+For more information about logging levels, see [the Logging Levels section of the Application Gateway Kubernetes Ingress document](https://github.com/Azure/application-gateway-kubernetes-ingress/blob/463a87213bbc3106af6fce0f4023477216d2ad78/docs/troubleshooting.md).

 1. Enter values for the `appgw` block.

-    - `appgw.subscriptionId`: Azure subscription ID used to create the App Gateway.
+    - `appgw.subscriptionId`: Specify the Azure subscription ID used to create the App Gateway.
-    - `appgw.resourceGroup`: Azure resource group in which App Gateway was created.
+    - `appgw.resourceGroup`: Specify the randomly generated resource group name.
+Get the resource group name by running `echo "$(terraform output resource_group_name)"`
-    - `appgw.name`: Name of the Application Gateway.
+    - `appgw.name`: Specify the name of the Application Gateway.
 This value is set in the `variables.tf` file via the `app_gateway_name` block's `default` value.
     - `appgw.shared`: This boolean flag should be defaulted to `false`.
-Set to `true` should you need a [Shared App Gateway](https://github.com/Azure/application-gateway-kubernetes-ingress/blob/072626cb4e37f7b7a1b0c4578c38d1eadc3e8701/docs/setup/install-existing.md#multi-cluster--shared-app-gateway).
+Set to `true` if you need a [Shared App Gateway](https://github.com/Azure/application-gateway-kubernetes-ingress/blob/072626cb4e37f7b7a1b0c4578c38d1eadc3e8701/docs/setup/install-existing.md#multi-cluster--shared-app-gateway).

 1. Enter values for the `kubernetes` block.